Do you ever just choke the sickpeas?

 Remind me again, what was Bluesky's business model?
 They seem to default to replying with "we're figuring it out but for now, we've got a ton of VC money".

-I gotta say, I do kinda like what Bluesky is doing.
-It feels a lot like old Twitter (~2017-2019 ish).
-And the concept of subscribing to custom feeds is pretty neat.
 Running a PDS (the thing that hosts all your data) seems a bit weird at the moment: you have to join a Discord server to get your PDS added to a list?
 And everything is baked into cryptic containers by default.
 The actual source is here, but it seems it might be pretty easy to run with the wrapper "service".

 Oh, and they really should've just made it an extension of your phone rather than re-implement like 2/3rds of your phone's functions, but worse.
 Photos, voice memos, sending texts, messaging (through specific apps even), could've all literally just gone through to your phone.